srk810/AZ-220-Microsoft-Azure-IoT-Developer/MSLearn/Modules/L17-how-to-manage-your-azure-iot-hub/01-Setup-Resources.md

     ./setup.sh
     ```

-    > [!NOTE] If the IoT Hub and DPS resources already exist, you will see red warnings stating the name is not available - you can ignore these errors.
+    > **Note**: If the IoT Hub and DPS resources already exist, you will see red warnings stating the name is not available - you can ignore these errors.

 You have now ensured the resources are available for this lab.
 Next, we shall setup monitoring and logging.